Qamar-93/front-end-task/README.md

 # Forbes photos Website

- > Simple website that allows the user search about any term and display all the photos using forbes Api.
+ > Simple website that allows the user search about any term and display all the photos using flickr Api.

 ## How you can use it ?